 While Aruba can feel small, it’s more cosmopolitan and Americanized, despite its heavy Dutch influences.
 Antigua has a more rustic, and authentic feel to it – it almost feels remote.
 However, crime rates, and overall safety, still, nothing beats Aruba.

 If you’re looking for fun, especially at night where swinging on bars and meeting people is more like a rite of passage for you in every destination, then Aruba is the best bet.
-Known for its great shopping scene, and lively nightlife, fun is undoubtedly fun.
+Because Aruba is known for its great shopping scene, and lively nightlife.

 Aruba is more well-developed than Antigua and is easier to get around and have fun in.
 While Antigua offers a more rustic vibe, with its natural sceneries and attractions at the forefront.
 Both countries throw big draws and punches, making it difficult to decide which is which.